Phenomenal-Cat/IGNITE/Docs/source/MicrowireArrays.rst

   **Figure 1**.
 Photograph and illustration of the original microdrive design (with permission from `McMahon et al. (2014) <https://www.physiology.org/doi/10.1152/jn.00052.2014>`_).

 The original design was CNC machined from Ultem rods by the `Section on Instrumentation <https://www.nimh.nih.gov/research/research-conducted-at-nimh/research-areas/research-support-services/section-on-instrumentation>`_ at NIH.
-Since the design was published, it is now also manufactured by `Hybex Innovations <http://hybex.com/portfolio/chronic-microdrive/>`_ and commercially available from `Rogue Research <https://www.rogue-research.com/veterinary/tools-implants/>`_ with minor modifications, and retails for $742.00 each.
+Since the design was published, it is now also manufactured by `Hybex Innovations <http://hybex.com/portfolio/chronic-microdrive/>`_ and commercially available from `Rogue Research <https://www.rogue-research.com/veterinary/tools-implants/>`_ with minor modifications.
 As a lower cost alternative, we also provide .stl files for 3D-printing this microdrive `here <https://www.thingiverse.com/thing:3501708>`__, and a list of additional parts needed for assembly is provided below.
 However, researchers interested in 3D-printed microdrives are advised to check out our newer designs that are more compact, require less user finishing and assembly, and offer several other improvements.

 .. link-button:: https://www.thingiverse.com/thing:3501708